Vegan Shortcrust Pastry

 Stir in the icing sugar.

 Add the cold water and stir gently until it starts to stick together, then use your (cold and clean) hands to press it into a ball of dough.
-Be careful not to overwork it or the pastry will end up being tough.
+It will seem crumbly at first but will come together.

 Wrap the dough in plastic wrap or put it in an airtight container and refrigerate for 30 minutes.

-Once chilled, remove from the fridge and use as directed in your pie or tart recipe.
+Once chilled, remove from the fridge and gently press it in your hands to get rid of any cracks or crumbly bits.
+Use as directed in your pie or tart recipe.

 - If you want to bake the empty shell for a no-bake filling, please see the detailed post above for details.